StoryBook Theatre -

-For more than a quarter-century, StoryBook Theatre Society has been part of the Calgary community producing quality children's theatre for children of all ages.
-StoryBook's story begins like many other non-profit organizations with a visionary.
+For more than a quarter-century, StoryBook Theatre Society has been part of the Calgary community, producing quality family theatre, for children of all ages.
+StoryBook's story begins like many other non-profit organizations: with a visionary.
 Ellie Tims was a Calgary schoolteacher who was passionate about live theatre.
-Every weekend, Ellie and her fellow teacher friends would sit around her dining room table and create the most amazing original plays.
-They would write for hours, wrestling storylines back and forth; doing rewrite after rewrite.
+Every weekend, Ellie and her fellow teacher friends would sit around her dining room table, and create the most amazing original plays.
+They would write for hours, wrestling storylines back and forth, doing rewrite after rewrite.
 One night, during one of these writing affairs, Ellie blurted out, "Why don't we produce these plays?"
-To Ellie's surprise her friends were ecstatic about the idea.
-A year later, in 1977, Storybook Theatre mounted its first production, "Buckskin and Chapperos".
+To Ellie's surprise, her friends were ecstatic about the idea.
+A year later, in 1977, Storybook Theatre mounted its first production, Buckskin and Chapperos.

-In the Pumphouse
+In the Pumphouse Theatre

 In 1995, StoryBook realized that the Calgary community was beginning to change.
 At the time, the productions StoryBook was producing were targeted for children aged 6 to 10.
 But as our city began to grow, so did the variety of children.
-New families were joining the Calgary community and other families were growing up.
+New families were joining the Calgary community, and other families were growing up.
 To enhance the experience for children of all ages StoryBook decided to revamp their productions.
-Spearheaded by then President Doug Easterbrook and strongly supported by then Artistic Director Craig Elliot, StoryBook Theatre moved from a six-play season to eight plays per season creating the Adventure Theatre and the Cookie Cabaret.
+Spearheaded by then-President Doug Easterbrook, and strongly supported by then-Artistic Director Craig Elliot, StoryBook Theatre moved from a six-play season to eight plays per season, creating the Adventure Theatre and the Cookie Cabaret.

 Cookie Cabaret and Adventure Theatre